ExcellentWish/portfolio-project-4/README.md

 ## Acknowledgements

 I would like to thank my course mentor Ronan McClelland for his support and guidance throughout the course of the project and Kasia Bogucka and my peers from Msletb slack group for their support & feedback.
+Code Institute Slack channels for a massive resources of information and help.